 Marketing to the intended audience only

-It’s vital smoke-free products don’t fall into the wrong hands.
+It’s vital better alternatives to smoking don’t fall into the wrong hands.

 At PMI, we’re clear that our portfolio of better alternatives to cigarettes are strictly for use by those adults who would otherwise continue smoking.